On fundamental properties of high-order forward-backward envelope: Introduction

 This result indicates that $f$ can be majorized by a non-quadratic term of degree $p=1+\nu>1$, extending the classical descent lemma and motivating the use of \textit{high-order regularization} \cite{Bredies09, Nesterov15univ}.
 Such generalized models have recently attracted attention in the context of weakly smooth optimization frameworks~\cite{Rodomanov2020,Cartis2017Worst,Nesterov15univ}.
-On the other hand, we have recently in \cite{kabgani2025fb} studied the {\it high-order descent lemma}, that is
+In \cite{kabgani2025fb}, we studied the {\it high-order descent lemma}, stated as

 for $p>1$, which was used to introduce a {\it high-order majorization-minimization framework}.
 Building upon a broader concept of the high-order majorant that generalizes beyond the H\"{o}lderian model in \eqref{eq:holdmajf}, we introduce the \textit{high-order forward–backward splitting} (HiFBS) mapping and the \textit{high-order forward–backward envelope} (HiFBE); see Definition~\ref{def:HFBE}.
-These constructions enable the design of algorithms with regularization terms of arbitrary order~$p>1$, offering improved flexibility and robustness when $f$ lacks Lipschitz gradients.
+These constructions enable the design of algorithms with regularization terms of arbitrary order~$p>1$, thereby covering composite models for which the standard quadratic forward-backward theory is not applicable.

+Relaxing the $L$-smoothness assumption is also important from an application viewpoint.
+In several problems from signal processing and machine learning, the data-fidelity term is naturally weakly smooth, while its gradient is not globally Lipschitz continuous.
+A representative example is the regularized inverse problem

+with $q\in(1,2)$, which arises in robust signal reconstruction and sparse recovery under impulsive or heavy-tailed noise.
+In this case, the smooth part $f(x):=\frac{1}{q}\|Ax-b\|_q^q$ has a $(q-1)$-H\"older continuous gradient, whereas $\nabla f$ is, in general, not Lipschitz continuous when $q<2$; see, e.g., \cite[Example~22]{kabgani2025fb}.
+Such subquadratic losses are also standard in robust regression and learning models, precisely because they are less sensitive to outliers than the quadratic loss.
+For a nonconvex example, consider a DC-type subquadratic model of the form

+where $q\in(1,2)$ and $\lambda>0$.
+This function remains continuously differentiable with a $(q-1)$-H\"older continuous gradient.
+Therefore, the restriction to the classical quadratic majorization is too narrow for these applications, while the high-order model in \eqref{eq:holdmajf}, and more generally in \eqref{eq:highOrdmajf}, remains applicable with $p=1+\nu$.
+This provides a concrete motivation for studying HiFBS and HiFBE beyond the $L$-smooth setting.